 A CalNet account is required to add a Key Person to Phoebe.
-To create CalNet accounts for faculty and postdocs not yet employed by the campus, please see Guidance for Key Persons Not Yet Hired at UC Berkeley for more information.
+To create CalNet accounts for people not yet employed by the campus, please see Guidance for Key Persons Not Yet Hired at UC Berkeley for more information.

 If you add a Key Person, you will also need to add a Key Person role (e.g., researcher, postdoc, collaborator) in the text box.